Buying real estate in Mozambique?

 What interest rates do US citizens get in Mozambique in 2026?

-Most mortgages offered to foreign buyers in Mozambique are variable-rate loans tied to the bank's prime rate, with typical terms of 15 to 20 years, though some banks offer shorter terms for non-resident borrowers.
+Most mortgages available to foreign buyers in Mozambique are variable-rate loans tied to the Prime Rate (which itself moves with the central bank's policy rate), with typical terms of 10 to 20 years, although shorter terms of 5 to 10 years are more common for foreigners because banks prefer to limit their long-term exposure.

 Can I use US income to qualify in Mozambique right now?

-Banks in Mozambique typically require American applicants to provide two to three years of US tax returns, recent bank statements showing income deposits, employment letters or business documentation, and sometimes notarized or apostilled copies of all documents translated into Portuguese.
+Banks in Mozambique typically require American applicants to provide US federal tax returns, recent payslips or an employer letter, several months of bank statements showing regular income deposits, and sometimes notarized or apostilled versions of these documents to satisfy the bank's verification process.

 Get fresh and reliable information about the market in Mozambique